cmuell89/Bolt/README.md

 	- Start of implementation of python's native logging module to make print() go the way of the dodo bird

 ##### Development Notes
-- latest yum package dependencies required on Amazon Linux EC2 instance (will receive deploy errors if packages cannot download): postgresql94-devel.x86_64: [] libffi-devel.x86_64: [] gcc48.x86_64: []
+- latest yum package dependencies required on Amazon Linux EC2 instance.
+These are preinstalled on an Amazon AMI and used for deploys: postgresql94-devel.x86_64: [] libffi-devel.x86_64: [] gcc48.x86_64: []